The Commission enforces the Commerce Act to promote competition in markets for the long-term benefit of consumers.

 We recognise there are situations where someone who has knowledge or specific information about anti-competitive conduct might be reluctant to report it for fear of negative consequences or reprisals.

-For such cases, the Commission has a secure anonymous whistleblowing tool which uses encryption methods to allow you to submit a report anonymously.
+For such cases, the Commission has a secure anonymous reporting tool which uses encryption methods to allow you to submit a report anonymously.
 The information provided through this online tool cannot be traced back to you, as long as you do not enter any information that identifies you.